Kaushika-Anandh/Experiment--09-Configuring-UART-in-LPC2148-for-serial-data-transmission-/README.md

+Exp: 09
 # Experiment--09-Configuring-UART-in-LPC2148-for-serial-data-transmission-
 Name :	Kaushika A
 Roll no : 212221230048
-### Configuring UART in LPC2148 for serial data transmission
+## Configuring UART in LPC2148 for serial data transmission

-### Aim:
+## Aim:
 To configure internal UART for transferring serial data and display it on the Virtual terminal
+## Components required:
-Components required: Proteus ISIS professional suite, Kiel μ vision 5 Development environment
+Proteus ISIS professional suite, Kiel μ vision 5 Development environment
-### Theory:
+## Theory:
 	The UART Protocol uses only two wires (or pins in a device like microcontroller) to transmit the data.
 In that, one is for transmitting the data and the pin is called TX pin in the device.
 The other pin is used to receive the data and is called RX pin.
 As UART is a serial communication, the data is transmitted in a series of packets.
 Usually, a packet consists of 4 parts: a start bit, the actual data, a parity bit and stop bits.
 The following image shows a typical structure of the data packet in UART.
 ![image](https://user-images.githubusercontent.com/36288975/203727146-383ce4b4-677b-44c3-bb13-a9e203950760.png)